What is the Server Core installation option in Windows Server?

 - No audio support

 The following table shows which applications are available locally on Server Core vs Server with Desktop Experience.
-Important: In most cases, applications that are listed as "not available" below can be run remotely from a Windows client computer and used to manage your Server Core installation.
+Important: In most cases, applications that are listed as "not available" below can be run remotely from a Windows client computer or Windows Admin Center to manage your Server Core installation.

-This list is intended for quick reference - it isn't intended to be a complete list.
+This list is intended for quick reference - it is not intended to be a complete list.

 |Application||Server Core||Server with Desktop Experience|

 |Server Manager||not available||available|

 |Wevtutil (Event queries)||available||available|

 |Internet Explorer or Edge||not available||available|

 |Built-in help system||not available||available|